AlexParamonov/processor/README.md

 etc.
 ```

-It is possible to use it raw, but please dont fear to add a wrapper
+It is possible to use it raw, but please don't fear to add a wrapper
 class like `CsvUserImport` for this:
 ``` ruby
 csv_data_processor = Processor::Data::CsvProcessor.new file